 One of the many challenges faced by international companies in China is the lack of reliable and transparent data about their market.
 Although Europeans and Americans rely on a multitude of secondary data sources to obtain information on their domestic markets, understanding your Chinese market requires you to get as close as possible to the actual consumer.
 Focus groups, consumer roundtables, and workshops are ones of the most executed methodologies by Daxue Consulting to collect these first-hand consumer insights.

 Focus groups are discussions comprised of 6 to 10 people that usually last two to three hours.
 It is a form of qualitative research.
-Daxue Consulting leverages focus groups in China to gain information about Chinese consumers’ feelings, opinions, and perceptions.
+Daxue Consulting leverages focus groups in Mainland China and Hong Kong to gain information about Chinese consumers’ feelings, opinions, and perceptions.
 The following analysis aims at mapping attitudes, motivations and decision criteria of Chinese consumers.

 Daxue Consulting offers full-service focus group setups in China, including:

 Our team has extensive experience in focus group organization in various sectors such as:

 Daxue Consulting provides specific facilities to set up focus groups in Beijing, Shanghai, Guangzhou and any tier-1 and -2 cities in China.
 Our team of analysts also provides a customized report that is specific to your needs and never generic to the industry or the methodology.
 Our services include:

 Daxue Consulting executes preliminary research of existing data in your market, the competition, key consumer targets, and potential distribution structures.
 This short desk research (our methodology is fully adaptable to your requested timelines) will enable a full optimization of every step of the focus group research: more targeted sampling, more comprehensive discussion guidelines, better-prepared moderators, and more customized analysis.